nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 The data consists of 10 csv files, is organized by quarters in the year from 2013 to 2019 and by month from 2020 to 2024.
 Each CSV file structured utilizing rows and columns

-At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

-#### Data Organization

-There are 12 files with naming convention of `YYYYMM-divvy-tripdata.csv` and each file includes information for one month:

-- Ride id: ride_id
-- Bike type: rideable_type
-- Start time: started_at
-- End time: ended_at
-- Start station: start_station_id, start_station_name, start_lat, start_lng
-- End station: end_station_id, end_station_name, end_lat, end_lng
-- Start location:
-- End location:
-- Whether the rider is a member or not: member_casual

-Answer guiding questions:

 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?
   - `The data is Reliable: data is provided by the first party - Lyft Bikes and Scooter company which operate the City of Chicago's Divvy bicycle sharing service.`
   - `The data is original: it was created by Motivate International Inc. as the primary party that was validated as the orginal source.`